Freeme’s Michael Ugwu on Discovering, Freeing, and Developing Independent Artists

 I would definitely advise that young artists promote themselves as much as possible.
 Utilize social media as much as you can, be consistent, and network as much as possible.
 Reach out to people on Twitter, Facebook, and Instagram.
 Don’t be ashamed or afraid to hit music professionals up in the DMs.
 Reach out for advice, tips, and tricks from well-known professionals.

 Also, if you can, achieve a little bit of success for yourself first.
 Whether that’s performing at open mic nights, putting out your own song independently so that you learn the inner workings of uploading content, how streaming works, etc. Put out your own video, no matter how low-budget.
-Utilize platforms like YouTube shorts and TikTok.
+Utilize platforms like YouTube shorts.

 Perfect your craft.
 Practice, practice, practice.
 Always look for ways to improve your singing or rapping, your stage presence, your connection with the audience, etc. Also, let your audiences/fans be invested in you.
 Not just your music, but your life so that you create more avenues for fan loyalty.